philip-h/utgclassroom/source/class3/index.md

 date: 2019-09-13 16:27:30
 ---

+## January 25, 2020

+Hey guys!
+This week in class, when we all got the unity asset pack imported (oops) we simply started to play around with how to use the sprites to create a scene.

+Next week we'll construct a scene together!

+See you then :D

+## January 18, 2020

+Hey guys!
+This week we got soooo much done!
+It was awesome....
+Jokes.
+We went through the Unity Asset store and agreed on a sprite pack to download.
+The download may or may not have taken all class, but it's all good!
+The Asset Pack we agreed on was called **SunnyLand Forest**.
+Make sure we all import that pack for next week's class.

+See you next week!

 ## January 11, 2020

 Hey guys!
 Welcome to a new semester at Reidmount!
 I'm going to take this post to post all of the script code for the completed Space game!!